Search

 Graduated well worn antique Hebron beads in faded green, and teal blue.

-Beads range from 13-25mm.
+General measurements: Beads range from 13-25mm.
 22 inches / 56 cm of beads.
-Lots of beads in the smaller range on this strand.
-46 beads total.

 Condition: Worn.
 Pockmarks, chips and lots of wear.